Dreamcast · Arcade racing

 Tricks & Tales

-Director Kenji Kanno described wanting to create a racing game that prioritised freedom of movement, fluidity, and speed over realistic simulation — a direct response to the dominance of Gran Turismo-style racing games.
-The Crazy Dash technique — shifting between drive and reverse rapidly to generate a burst of speed — was discovered by players and became a meta-game staple.
-The original arcade version's soundtrack rights have prevented the original music from appearing in subsequent ports and re-releases; Crazy Taxi on modern platforms uses replacement music.
-This makes the Dreamcast version the only console home version to contain the original licensed soundtrack.
+Director Kenji Kanno described wanting to create a racing game that prioritised freedom of movement, fluidity, and speed over realistic simulation -- a direct response to the dominance of Gran Turismo-style racing games.
+The specific origin: Kanno was stuck in a severe traffic jam and thought to himself that he wanted to go where there was still space -- a driver who ignores congestion and finds any available path.
+The Crazy Dash technique -- shifting between drive and reverse rapidly to generate a burst of speed -- was discovered by players and became a meta-game staple.
+The licensed soundtrack has a documented removal history: the PC port in 2002 was the first to have the Offspring and Bad Religion tracks replaced; the 2010 PlayStation 3 and Xbox 360 versions launched without the original music due to unpaid licensing fees; later iOS and Android releases restored the original soundtrack.
+The original Dreamcast version remains the only console disc release to contain the original licensed music intact.

 Collector's Guide